Tiffany Young

 Stephanie Young Hwang (born August 1, 1989), known professionally as Tiffany or Tiffany Young, is an American singer-songwriter of Korean descent.
 Born and raised in California, she was discovered by South Korean entertainment agency SM Entertainment at the age of fifteen and subsequently moved to South Korea.
-After two years of training, Young debuted as a member of girl group Girls' Generation (and later its subgroup Girls' Generation-TTS) in August 2007, which went on to become one of the best-selling artists in South Korea and one of South Korea's most popular girl groups worldwide.
+After two years of training, Young debuted as a member of girl group Girls' Generation (and later its subgroup Girls' Generation-TTS) in August 2007, which went on to become one of the best-selling artists in South Korea and one of South Korea's most widely known girl groups worldwide.

 In 2016, Young became the second Girls' Generation member to debut as a soloist with the release of her first extended play I Just Wanna Dance.
 Although Young remains a member of Girls' Generation, she left SM Entertainment in October 2017.
-She is currently based in Los Angeles for her solo career.
 She joined Paradigm Talent Agency and signed with record label Transparent Arts prior to the release of her 2019 extended play Lips on Lips.

 Life and career

 1989–2012: Early life and career beginnings

-Tiffany Young was born Stephanie Young Hwang on August 1, 1989, in San Francisco, California.
+Young was born Stephanie Young Hwang on August 1, 1989, in San Francisco, California.
 Her family currently consists of her father, an older sister, and an older brother.
 She lived with her family, including her grandparents, who alongside her mother contributed to a mix in Korean and American culture in the household.
 Her mother died when she was 12 years old, and she is estranged from her father.
 She grew up in Diamond Bar, California, and was inspired by K-pop artist BoA.
 Encouraged by her brother, at the age of 15, Young participated in a singing contest.
 She was spotted by a local SM Entertainment representative, auditioned, and was accepted as a trainee.
 She moved to South Korea three weeks later.

 Young attended Korea Kent Foreign School and was trained at SM Entertainment for almost four years.
 She officially debuted as a member of South Korean girl group Girls' Generation in August 2007.
 The singer adopted the stage name Tiffany, the name her mother initially wanted to name her at birth.
-Besides Girls' Generation, Young‘s early solo work mostly involved songs recorded for side projects and original soundtracks.
+Besides Girls' Generation, Young's early solo work mostly involved songs recorded for side projects and original soundtracks.
 Throughout her career, she also participated as the host for several television programs.
 In early 2008, Young was diagnosed with vocal nodules and had to receive medical treatment.
 The symptoms relapsed in 2009 and 2010 in which the singer had to take a short break from her activities.
-Young acknowledged her voice became "huskier" and "more mature" as a result.